 The remnants of the old Highway entering the lake now look like goat tracks.

 We stopped twice at different lake viewpoints.
 It is 21km long in total and more than 100m deep and lovely blue in colour.
 It’s a tourist attraction now with jet skis and small boats to take tourists across it, with the large wooden boats used to move vehicles and people while the tunnels were being built, still on the lake.
 We declined the offer of going on a boat ride.

 Gulmit sits not far past the lake.
 The driver suggested a guesthouse to us.
-As we had no specific plans we agreed to take a look.
+We had no specific plans so agreed to take a look.

-Emma did a deal and we found ourselves in the cleanest and quietest place we have stayed in all of Pakistan.
+Emma did a deal and we found ourselves in the cleanest and quietest place we have stayed in Pakistan.
 The room and bathroom were immaculately clean and there was hot water.
 Even the sheets were fresh and clean, a first since Sri Lanka.

 With hot sun and a line outside we started by doing our laundry.
 A French woman turned up not long after us and checked into a room on the other side of the reception room.
 There would be just us.
 It has been common for most of our hotels/guesthouses to have few guests and they are almost always domestic tourists when there are.
 The owner of our Gulmit Guesthouse told us that after 9/11 no one came for 7 years, it destroyed the tourist industry.
 Then when people started to come it was domestic tourists.
 We’ve been told that 3 years ago there were still no foreigners visiting Pakistan, but slowly people like us are now coming.